 We’re always interested in seeing contributions from new writers and younger writers.
 Don’t be shy.

 Japan Harvest is produced entirely by volunteers.
 To ensure that it is a quality publication, our staff members need sufficient lead time to perform each step in its production.
 Following are our deadlines for each issue.
 These deadlines are for all content, including advertising.
-Calls for proposals will be sent out via JEMA email about three months prior to these deadlines.
+Calls for proposals will be sent out via JEMA email about one month prior to these deadlines.